feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/connectivity_rules.md

 ### Safe Editing (Clone First)

 To avoid affecting existing mappings:
-1. Clone the morphology
+1. Clone the connectivity rule
 2. Edit the clone
 3. Manually update specific mappings to use the clone

-## Morphology Parameters
+## Connectivity Rule Parameters

 ### Common Parameters